- Required marketing tech knowledge for digital media sellers

 - Required file hosting & sharing tech know-how for digital sales people

 Do you work in media sales, or more specifically in digital media sales?
-Whether it is your sole responsibility or part of it, you need a minimum amount of knowledge about the ad tech your company employs and that which your competitors and clients use.
+Whether it is your sole responsibility or part of it, you need a minimum amount of knowledge about the ad tech and marketing tech your company employs and that which your competitors and clients use.
 You also need an understanding of the other marketing related technologies, systems and tools used by your company, competition and clients to fully understand the opportunities at your fingertips and how clients really track what they measure.

 Types of tech in marketing: